1990eam/increase-api/README.md

 # Things I would improve

-There sure is a better way to communicate with the API.
+HTTP request to the API could be improved.
+Max retries and rescues could be implemented to better handle timeouts/errors.

 I'm not sure if the goal was to persist data but I didn't want to delay the presentation.

-I would definitely change the way the HTTP requests are made to better handle timeouts/errors.

-I didn't know how to handle the 500 Internal Server errors but they lead me to think that I should fetch the file.txt once and then consult Client data on demand rather than building the whole DB at once and hitting the Client endpoint many times in a short period of time.
+Also Jobs could be used instead of the Organizer/Interactors to handle data processing.

 I also wanted to host the API on Heroku to avoid running it on local host, but the Heroku service seemed to be down at the moment and was not letting me push to Heroku master.